iatndiag/jalinativeinstrument/README.md

+Look at the folder "CSV TSV" where you will find the notation (music by ear)!
-Harp Kora is... read about it on the Internet.
+West-African musical instrument Harp Kora is... read about it on the Internet.

 The project is a notation player from csv/tsv files and an editor macro in Excel Windows (under Mac, changes to the macro are required in terms of opening and saving files).